 Figure 5.
 Phenotypes with minor contribution in the subtle conditions have large, specific biological relevance in other, strong conditions.
 (A) Particular conditions have substantial improvement from the addition of specific components.
 Magnification shows components with minor contribution to explanatory power across the subtle environments (gray points).
 7th component has large contribution to explained variation for 6-Day condition, 8th for 0.5M NaCl, and 9th for 6-Day condition.
 (B) Improvement in predictive power (units of measurement error) by mutant for the 7th, 8th, and 9th components in the condition with largest improvement (white background) and a condition without a large benefit (8.5uM GdA (B9) with gray background).
 Improvement is particularly strong for particular mutants and is specific to particular environments.
 Ordered by average improvement from 7th component in 6-Day condition.
+More clearly indicate the conditions on the left (label these with words…) black is the strong..

+How do these components relate to cellular biology…?

 DISCUSSION [just ideas/outline right now]